DopeBiscuit/CRUD-System/README.md

 - **apology.html**, contains the apology that appears in case of errors.
 - **createdb.html and createtb.html**, includes the html for the creation pages, where the createtb uses javascripts to change the html of the page to load the required amount of input field pairs.

-- **index.html**, html of the main pagae where the user selects the database required to navigate
+- **index.html**, html of the main page where the user selects the database required to navigate.
 - **deletedb.html and deletetb.html**, include the html for the deletion pages, uses jinja and javascript to auto populate the select fields with the available tables or databases.

 - **login.html and register.html**, include the html for the the log in and register page

 - **editdb.html**, includes html of the page where the user will select a table to edit, where the page uses jinja and html to display the tables in the select field and also to change the page's html to view the table once selected by the user and edit the table's content

+---

+#### **Special thanks to the following contributors for their help with ui adjustments and bug fixing:**
+M7MD <mohamed040406@users.noreply.github.com>
+Omar Attia <OmarMAttia7@users.noreply.github.com>